Applies To: Microsoft SQL Server and Oracle

 If you are using a proxy, the name of the proxy client.
 The proxy client must have the Data Analysis Toolkit package installed.

-From the navigation pane, go to Activate.
+From the navigation pane, go to Data Insights.

-The Activate page appears.
+The Data Insights page appears.

-Under Data Governance, click Sensitive data governance.
+Under Risk Analysis, click Sensitive data governance.

 The Sensitive data governance page appears.